What Are Soft Skills?

 3. Learn something new.

 Learning something new can expand your typical way of thinking and encourage growth.
-There are strong links between learning and creativity, so whatever you decide to learn, you stand to gain technical knowledge and enhance your creative thinking and problem-solving skills.
+Learning and creativity are strongly linked, so whatever you decide to learn, you stand to gain technical knowledge and enhance your creative thinking and problem-solving skills.

 To learn something new, check out the class offerings at your local community college or art center, or browse popular free courses on Coursera.